 Autumn in Greece: The Ultimate Roundup Of What To See and Do

 Autumn in Greece will win you over with its amazing transitional nature, colors, mild weather, and of course, the less crowded places all over the country.
-If you have always thought the summer as the ideal season for visiting Greece, you will reconsider after reading the 10 following things to do in Greece in autumn!
+If you have always thought of summer as the ideal season for visiting Greece, you will reconsider after reading the 10 following things to do in Greece in autumn!

 1. Celebrate the National holidays